 \subsection{Cygnus~OB2 rotational velocity distribution from its O-type population}

 {

 In this section we compare our $\vsini$ measurements of Cygnus~OB2 O-type stars with those from similar studies in Fig.~\ref{Fig: vsini_Distribution_1} and \ref{Fig: vsini_Distribution_2}.
-The reference works comprise: (i) \citet{2020AA...642A.168B}, which concentrates on the O-type population of Cygnus~OB2; (ii) \citet{2022AA...665A.150H}, focusing on Galactic O stars from the solar neighborhood; (iii) \citet{2013AA...560A..29R}, examining O-types in 30~Doradus; (iv) \citet{2025AA...695A.248B}, studying O stars in Carina~OB1; and (v) \citet{2019AA...626A..50D} measuring O- and B-type stars in NGC~346 \footnote{For this work we only consider the O population of NGC~346.}.
+The reference works comprise: (i) \citet{2020AA...642A.168B}, which concentrates on the O-type population of Cygnus~OB2; (ii) \citet{2022AA...665A.150H}, focusing on Galactic O stars from the solar neighborhood; (iii) \citet{2013AA...560A..29R}, which examines O-type stars in 30~Doradus; (iv) \citet{2025AA...695A.248B}, studying O stars in Carina~OB1; and (v) \citet{2019AA...626A..50D}, which measures O- and B-type stars in NGC~346. \footnote{For this work we only consider the O population of NGC~346.}